AhemNason/digital-scholarship-toolbox/4-resources.md

 # Resources

 While not exhaustive, the following is a list of some of our favourite resources related to open access.
-As mentioned in the introduction, this list is subject to change as
+As mentioned in the introduction, this list is subject to updates over time.

 **Open Access Literacy**